When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Make the most of baby bath time.

 Most new parents find the first bath intimidating.
-And it’s no wonder.
-A newborn is tiny, fragile, and wiggly, so you want to ensure they are safe at bathtime.
+It makes sense.
+Newborns are tiny, fragile, and slippery. naturally, you want to keep them safe.

 Key Takeaways